 Employees are required to know and comply with the School's General Safety Rules and to follow safe and healthy work practices at all times.
-Employees are required to report immediately to the Assistant Superintendent of Business Services any potential health or safety hazards, and all injuries or accidents.
+Employees are required to report immediately to the Chief Financial Officer any potential health or safety hazards, and all injuries or accidents.